Sanshui, Foshan

-Sanshui District, formerly romanized as Samshui, (Note: Also formerly romanized as San-shwuy Heen.) is an urban district of the prefecture-level city of Foshan in Guangdong province, China.
+Sanshui District, formerly romanized as Samsui or Samshui, (Note: Also formerly romanized as San-shwuy Heen.), is an urban district of the prefecture-level city of Foshan in Guangdong province, China.
 It had a population of 803,226 as of the 2020 census.
 It is known for the "Samsui women", emigrants who labour in Singapore, and for a large fireworks explosion in 2008.

 History

 According to archaeology sites discovered within the region, there were human beings inhabited in the today town of Baini (白坭鎮) Sanshui District about four thousand years ago.
 Sanshui County was established in the fifth year of Jiajing (1526) in the Ming Dynasty.
 It was temporarily merged into Nanhai County in 1959, revoked and restored in 1960, and reorganized into a county-level city in 1993.
 In 2002, it was reorganized into a district and belonged to Foshan City.

 In February 2008, twenty fireworks warehouses exploded in Sanshui.
 In total, over 15,000 cartons of fireworks were set off over a period of 24 hours.
 The loss of inventory was extensive enough that U.S. markets faced real shortages of supply.